nychealth/EH-dataportal/content/data-explorer/waterways.md

 ### How we monitor harbor water quality

 Water quality standards are set by New York State and monitored by the NYC Department of Environmental Protection (DEP) annually through the Harbor Survey.
-The Harbor Survey Program has grown to include 85 sites throughout New York waters.
+The Harbor Survey Program has grown to include 40 sites throughout New York waters.
 These sites are sampled on a weekly basis during the summer season (May - October) and monthly during the winter season (November - April).

 ### New York's harbor water quality today

-*Bacteria levels show that water exceeds minimum standards*
+*Bacteria levels show that water meets minimum standards*

 Since the 1990s, harbor-wide surface water fecal coliform levels have been well below the state standard for fishing and boating (2,000 cells per 100mL, from 5+ samples) and bathing and other recreation (200 cells per 100 mL from 5+ samples).